CodeandCoffeeCommunity/.github/profile/README.md

 1. Attend a C&C event & participate in the intro circle.
 2. Grab a free laptop sticker and Resource Card.
 3. Get a Discord Invite by going to www.codeandcoffee.community on your web browser.
 Follow the prompts in the #welcome & #rules channel.
-4. After agreeing to the prompts, **introduce yourself on Discord #general-and-random**.
-We're a friendly folks and look forward to getting to know you :)
+4. After agreeing to the prompts, **introduce yourself in #general-and-random**.
+We're friendly folks and look forward to getting to know you :)
 5. Congrats you're a Verified Member!
 Contribute, bring your own projects, network, contribute, and/or volunteer.
 It's up to you!

 ## Stories